-The system of protected areas and individual degrees of protection throughout the whole of area of Slovakia will be reviewed.
-In comparison with the EU, the Slovak Republic has a high proportion of protected areas to the total state area.
-However, these areas were not created in accordance with international standards in the past.
+2.3 SIMPLIFICATION OF THE SYSTEM AND THE MAINTENANCE OF NON-INTERFERENCE IN THE AREA WITH THE HIGHEST LEVEL OF PROTECTION standards in the past.
 They were often created without sufficient cooperation with owners and land users.
 The protection and conservation of those areas has not been in many cases sufficient.
 By 2030, with a view of effective nature protection, the entire framework of protected areas will be reviewed with the participation of all concerned parties, and according to the best practice of IUCN criteria and local needs.
 In the case of national parks, the review will be carried out, at the latest, by 2024.
 The integrity and representation of ecosystems, preservation of species of international and national importance and endangered species and habitats will be taken into account.
 The Ministry of the Environment will assess the effectiveness of the preservation of protected areas according to the framework made by the World Commission on Protected Areas IUCN.
 An optimization of the protected area system will be accomplished.